EthicalSource/contributor_covenant/README.md

 This project exists thanks to all the people who contribute.
 <a href="https://github.com/ContributorCovenant/contributor_covenant/graphs/contributors"><img src="https://opencollective.com/contributor-covenant/contributors.svg?width=890&button=false" /></a>

+## Governance
+For project governance, see [our governance document](GOVERNANCE.md)

+We always collaborate in the open.

 ## Project Home Page

 For an overview and usage instructions, please visit